Liam Morrison: Bayern Munich

 Around this time, German champions Bayern Munich made a bid to sign Morrison before Celtic were able to tie him down to a professional contract.
 Despite Celtic's efforts to persuade him to stay, Morrison joined Bayern in August 2019, and later revealed that his main reason for signing was the pathway to the German side's first team that was laid out to him.
 He was also quoted as saying that he initially believed the Bavarian side's interest was "a joke".

 Morrison integrated well into Bayern Munich's youth teams, citing coaches Miroslav Klose and Martin Demichelis as great influences on improving his game.
 In October 2020, he was named among the 60 best young talents in the world by English newspaper The Guardian.
 After Barry Hepburn made the same move from Celtic to Bayern, Morrison was credited with helping his younger compatriot to integrate into the squad.

+Loan to Wigan Athletic

+On 27 June 2023, he moved to England and joined EFL League One club Wigan Athletic on loan for the 2023–24 season.

+Queens Park Rangers

+On 5 July 2024, Morrison joined EFL Championship club Queens Park Rangers for an undisclosed fee.